Errata to Francis Bacon’s Hidden Hand–Listed

 Like law it is, but more doubtful, where there is not a presence, but a kind of representation which is less worthy than a presence, and yet more worthy than a name or reference’ (in explaining that a mistake in age on a portrait of a woman “tendered,” in lieu of the woman herself, in a marriage contract would not invalidate the contract).

-Here is Bacon describing the same sort of phenomenon Miles, Mark Edwin Andrews, and I were observing in The Merchant of Venice, of something less than an actual presence, yet more than nothing.
+Here is Bacon describing the same sort of phenomenon Mark Edwin Andrews, followed by Miles and I, were observing in The Merchant of Venice–something less than an actual presence, yet more than nothing.
 The opening paragraph of Regula 14 is about degrees of certainty and proof in the law.
 Presence is more important than name, he says, which is more important than demonstration or reference.
-Also, as to The Merchant of Venice, look at Regula 12 in Bacon’s “Maxims,” on bonds and duress.
+Also, as to The Merchant of Venice, take a look at Regula 12 in Bacon’s “Maxims,” on bonds and duress.
 Spedding 7:378-379.

 7-13-22 (rev. 4-13-23).
 This material is informed by discussions with the presumably pseudonymous “Nemo,” a member of the Oxfraud Facebook Group, beginning January 26, 2022 through mid-April, https://www.facebook.com/groups/oxfraud/.
 To be clear, one ought not claim for certain that either Bacon or Shakespeare made the first recorded use of the word “hint,” in English, in its modern meaning of “to give a cue, clue, helpful suggestion,” as either a noun or verb, as I came close to saying in my book, FBHH (p.
 3) and did say in my essay; “If Bacon is Shakespeare, What Questions Does That Answer?”last revised Nov.
 27, 2020, p.
 4, pdf, https://sirbacon.org/christina-waldman/).
 When my book was published in 2018, I had not yet consulted the English Corpora of the Early English Books Online (EEBO) database which came online in 2017.
 However, while the EEBO is an excellent resource shedding new light on when words were first used, it does not contain all sources, only printed books, pamphlets, and broadsides from the 1470’s to the 1690’s.
 No one resource covers all relevant materials.
 I am grateful to “Nemo” for bringing the EEBO English Corpora to my attention (see 2-8-22 to 2-22-22, https://www.facebook.com/groups/oxfraud/).
 One can always go deeper.
 After further investigation, I have included an interesting “hint” in my later paper, “Reports of the Death of the Case for Francis Bacon’s Authorship of Shakespeare Have Been Greatly Exaggerated,” pdf, posted at SirBacon.org, Aug.
 3, 2022, pp. 2, 3, 18, https://sirbacon.org/reports-of-the-death-of-the-case-for-francis-bacons-authorship-of-shakespeare-have-been-greatly-exaggerated/.